PerthAerospaceStudentTeam/Onboarding/2. Avionics Onboarding/2.2 Buck Converter PCB/readme.md

 ## Pre-req: Altium Designer
 Altium is a PCB design software.
 You will need to obtain a free student license and install the program on your device through https://www.altium.com/education/students.
 PAST also has a computer with Altium installed.
-Refer to the resources in Intro To Electronic Design to learn how to operate in Altium.
+Refer to the resources in [Intro To Electronic Design](https://github.com/PerthAerospaceStudentTeam/Onboarding/tree/main/2.%20Avionics%20Onboarding/2.1%20Intro%20to%20Electronic%20Design) for resources to learn how to operate in Altium.

 ## Selecting a Buck Converter IC
 What to consider in component selection:
-- Design Requirements (power efficiency, current capacity, size etc)
+- Design Requirements (power efficiency, current capacity, voltage stability, size etc)
-- Detailed & readable datasheet
+- Detailed and well-documented datasheet
 - Cost

 Characteristics of buck converters you may want to research: switching frequency, control methods (synchronous or non synchronous), quiescent current (and their trade-offs).